lurgh/infinitive/README.md

   * Auto-detect the zone airflow weighting or allow it to be set on the command line (currently hard-coded to the author's system)
   * MQTT: maybe support a read-only option
   * MQTT: add controls to change per-zone overrideDuration
+  * HA sensors (other than the Climate entities) created by MQTT Discovery are hardwired to units of °F, but should adapt to the system's temp units
   * Consider changing MQTT discovery to be device-based rather than just unconnected entities
   * Consider moving the per-zone "bonus" sensors into a single JSON attributes object compatible with MQTT Climate integration